 Understanding Florida's Zero Tolerance DUI Laws

 The state of Florida has a “zero-tolerance” policy for drinking and driving under 21.
 This law dictates that drivers under the age of 21 operating any motor vehicle (cars, motorcycles, boats, etc.) with a blood alcohol concentration (BAC) of 0.02% or higher can be arrested and charged with a DUI.
-This will result in loss of license for 6 months.
+This will generally result in loss of license for 6 months for a first administrative suspension.

 This stringent approach underlines the seriousness with which Florida treats underage DUI offenses.
 It reflects a broader commitment to public safety, promoting awareness among young drivers about the severe risks associated with impaired driving.
 Understanding these laws can be crucial for preventing such offenses and for forming a defense strategy if charged.
 Parents and guardians are strongly encouraged to educate their children on these laws to help curb underage drinking and driving incidents.